Australian Senate: Parties

+The system of proportional representation passed in 1948 and implemented at the 1949 election resulted in a more even balance of party representation.
+A largely unintended consequence of the reforms was the emergence of minor parties as a political force in the Senate, ending a period of 40 years where every elected senator had been a member of either the ALP or the various anti-Labor parties.
+The first minor party to achieve prominence and obtain the balance of power in the Senate was the Democratic Labor Party (DLP), formed after the ALP split of 1955.
+The Australian Democrats and the Australian Greens have also held the balance of power at various points.
+This marked the start of a pattern of non-government control of the Senate, where neither the government nor the opposition held a majority of seats and the government was reliant on minor party and independent senators to pass legislation.
+Since 1962, the government has secured a Senate majority on only three occasions: after the 1975, 1977 and 2004 elections.

 Casual vacancies

 Section 15 of the Constitution provides that a casual vacancy of a State senator shall be filled by the State Parliament.
 If the previous senator was a member of a particular political party the replacement must come from the same party, but the State Parliament may choose not to fill the vacancy, in which case Section 11 requires the Senate to proceed regardless.
 If the State Parliament happens to be in recess when the vacancy occurs, the Constitution provides that the State Governor can appoint someone to fill the place until fourteen days after the State Parliament resumes sitting.

 Procedure

 Work

 The Australian Senate typically sits for 50 to 60 days a year.
 Most of those days are grouped into 'sitting fortnights' of two four-day weeks.
 These are in turn arranged in three periods: the autumn sittings, from February to April; the winter sittings, which commence with the delivery of the budget in the House of Representatives on the first sitting day of May and run through to June or July; and the spring sittings, which commence around August and continue until December, and which typically contain the largest number of the year's sitting days.

 The senate has a regular schedule that structures its typical working week.